 Annual award from Family and Children’s Services recognizes those who help improve the lives of families in Frontenac, Lennox and Addington

 The award, held every year to celebrate Family Day, recognizes an individual, group or organization for their contribution to making the lives of families in KFL&A better.
-The 124-year-old Children’s Aid Society recognized O’Riordan for her outstanding work with the families facing mental health challenges.
+The 125-year-old Children’s Aid Society is recognizing Howell for his 30+ years of work with at-risk youth in the Kingston area.

 “It takes a special person to do what Brian Howell does.
 For three decades he has been quietly and passionately serving this community helping at-risk youth and their families.
 In the process, he’s made a difference in the lives of so many people, and in the life of our community.
 Brian Howell is a very special family advocate and that’s why we’re so pleased to honour him with the 2020 Family Advocacy Award,” said Sonia Gentile, Executive Director of Family and Children’s Services.